CopernicaMarketingSoftware/Documentation/Yothalot/cpp-job.md

 call is that it becomes impossible to call `wait()` later on, because the job is already detached.

+## Getting information from your job

+Besides that the `wait()` method blocks your program while it waits for the job to complete, the method also return a [Yothalot::Result](copernica-docs:Yothalot/cpp-result "Result") object with all kind of information about the performance and behavior of the job.

 ## Tuning the job